In this issue:

 ~ Closing Statement

 General Club News

-Since the January meeting, the MCSA Board of Directors have been hard at work making improvements to the property.
-Some of the completed projects are:
+During the 2nd Quarter, the MCSA Board of Directors have been hard at work making improvements to the property.
+Some of the improvements are:

-2. Trees and brush around Range 5 berms have been trimmed for easier access and as part of the on-going Range 5 re-build.
+Trees and brush around Range 5 berms have been trimmed for easier access and as part of the on-going Range 5 re-build.